fm4nds/fm4nds/README.md

-# Oi, eu sou a Amanda Galindo! ✨
+# Hi, I'm Amanda Galindo! ✨
 ## 🌟 QA Engineer

-Sou uma profissional apaixonada por **qualidade de software**, com mais de **3 anos de experiência** atuando em sistemas financeiros e públicos, transformando processos e elevando a qualidade dos sistemas!
+I'm a professional passionate about **software quality**, with over **3 years of experience** working in financial and public systems, transforming processes and raising the quality of systems!

-### 💭 Minha jornada
+### 💭 My Journey
-Sempre fui curiosa sobre como as coisas funcionam — e como podemos torná-las ainda melhores.
-Na área de qualidade, encontrei meu lugar: onde consigo unir **análise técnica** com **visão estratégica** para impactar positivamente produtos e times.
+I’ve always been curious about how things work — and how we can make them even better.
+In the quality area, I found my place: where I can combine **technical analysis** with **strategic vision** to positively impact products and teams.
-Atuo de forma completa, não apenas executando testes, mas **construindo e otimizando processos** que geram valor real:
+I work comprehensively, not just executing tests, but **building and optimizing processes** that deliver real value:
-- ✨ **Análise de Métricas** – Transformando dados em insights acionáveis
+- ✨ **Metrics Analysis** – Turning data into actionable insights
-- 🌸 **Estruturação de Processos** – Criando fluxos que fazem sentido para o time
+- 🌸 **Process Structuring** – Creating flows that make sense for the team
-- 💫 **Refinamento de Requisitos** – Garantindo que entendemos o que realmente importa
+- 💫 **Requirement Refinement** – Ensuring we truly understand what matters
-- 🎀 **Automação de Testes** – Liberando o time para focar no que é estratégico
+- 🎀 **Test Automation** – Freeing the team to focus on what’s strategic

-### 🛠️ Ferramentas & Tecnologias
+### 🛠️ Tools & Technologies
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![Playwright](https://img.shields.io/badge/Playwright-2EAD96?style=for-the-badge&logo=playwright&logoColor=white)